 - Fasciocutaneous: based on fascial vessels and classified by Cormack & Lamberty.

-- Musculocutaneous: based on perforators traveling through muscle and classified by Mathes and Nahai.
+- Musculocutaneous: based on perforators travelling through muscle and classified by Mathes and Nahai.

 - Venous: less commonly used and classified by Thatte and Thatte.

 - Neurocutaneous: based on perforating arteries accompanying cutaneous nerves.

 Flaps are commonly described in relation to their tissue composition.
 The type of flap can be composed of skin, fascia, muscle, bone, nerve, cartilage, or a combination.

 A broad overview of tissue composition is illustrated in the image below.